preritsinha/SyncDine/README.md

-# DineSync
+# DineMatch

-DineSync is a fun and interactive app for couples to discover the perfect restaurant together.
-Inspired by the swiping feature from dating apps, DineSync allows users to swipe through restaurant options, like or dislike them, and find their ideal dining experience based on mutual preferences.
+DineMatch is a fun and interactive app for friends and couples to discover the perfect restaurant together.
+Inspired by the swiping feature from dating apps, DineMatch allows users to swipe through restaurant options, like or dislike them, and find their ideal dining experience based on mutual preferences.

 ## Features